 Unum Disability Insurance: Disability Insurance Attorneys and ERISA Lawyers Protecting the Rights of Policyholders

 A disability insurance policy is a contract between two parties—the insured and the insurer—that creates rights and responsibilities on both sides.
 At its most basic, a disability insurance policy requires the insured to pay a monthly premium.
 In exchange, the insurer provides disability benefits should the insured unexpectedly become disabled.
 Those with disability insurance understandably assume that they will receive disability benefits should they become unable to work after a disabling illness or injury.
 After all, if you have held up your end of the bargain under the contract shouldn’t your insurance company do the same?
+We can help get your benefits paid, contact our Unum Disability Claim Denial Lawyer to speak with a lawyer now.

 Unfortunately, disability insurance companies leave thousands of their customers high and dry when they need help the most.
 At DarrasLaw, our disability insurance lawyers and ERISA attorneys are committed to helping people when Unum or other big insurance companies wrongfully deny their disability insurance claims.
 We offer free consultations, which can include an analysis of your insurance policy and help with your disability insurance claim.
 To discuss your case with a Unum disability insurance claim attorney today, call our office at 800-898-7299 or send us an email through our online contact form.